JoungheeKim/uda_pytorch/README.md

 3. Masked Language Modeling to make task adapted pre-trained Model
 4. Training with consistency Loss(UDA)

-Because of low resources(1 GPU RTX 2080ti), test is only conducted with small token length(128).
+Because of low resources(1 GPU RTX 2080ti), test is only conducted with **small token length(128).**
 Unlike paper's result, this implementation only use small model(bert-base-uncased).
-So
+So there is little gap between paper's results and this implementation.
+But i'm pretty sure that it can generate better result with small changes such as max length of inputs or batch size.

 Model                  | Number of labeled examples | Error rate(**Paper**) | Error rate(this implementation)
 ---------------------- | :------------------------: | :-------------------: | :-----------------------------: